Editor’s note: This article has been updated with corrected data.

 Sources: NCREIF, U.S. Department of the Treasury

 No two economic downturns are exactly alike.
-A loss of consumer confidence and a jump in oil prices triggered the 1990 recession; in 2001, the dot-com bubble burst; and in 2007, it was securities backed by sub-prime mortgage loans.
-But as we show, over the long term, returns generated by a moderate private real estate investment have historically outweighed the associated risks, even during turbulent and declining markets.
+A loss of consumer confidence and a jump in oil prices triggered the 1990 recession.
+In 2001, the dot-com bubble burst; and in 2007, it was securities backed by sub-prime mortgage loans.
+But as we show, over the long term, returns generated by a moderate private real estate investment have historically outweighed the associated risks.
+That’s true even during turbulent and declining markets.

 You may believe the U.S. is headed toward a recessionary period.
 If so, you might be making investment decisions based on whether it pays to take on investment risk rather than following the flight to safety.
 Modern history suggests, on average, that taking the view of a long-term investor will pay off.
 In private real estate, we think beyond the next six months or year and play a longer game.